Seatis/my-teaching-materials/workshop/hardware/expressions-and-control-flow-chapter-one-refactor/README.md

-# Expressions and Control flow
+# Expressions and Control flow chapter one
 *Meet the base elements of the C language by implementing small programs*

 ## Objectives